SainaRez/navigation_scripts/EKF/README.md

 ##########

-For calibrating camera and imu refer to the Kalibr and imu_util wiki pages
+For calibration, first the camera needs to be calibrated (instrinsic parameters) and then the camera and imu (extrinsic parameters)
+    Intrinsic calibration:

+        $ kalibr_calibrate_cameras --bag [filename.bag] --topics [TOPIC_0 ...
+TOPIC_N] --models [MODEL_0 ...
+MODEL_N] --target [target.yaml]

+    **The checkboard config/info file can be found in the utility folder

+    Extrinsic calibration:

+        $ kalibr_calibrate_imu_camera --bag [filename.bag] --cam [camchain.yaml] --imu [imu.yaml] --target [target.yaml]

-    - The D435i, T265 and 3dm intrinsic IMU calibration files can be found in the utility/imu_intrinsics folder
+    **The D435i, T265 and 3dm intrinsic IMU calibration files can be found in the utility/imu_intrinsics folder **One possible error could be that the default syncronization tolarance is too low.
+In that case you can use the "--approx-sync" parameter with a value higher than 0.02 (default)

-    - The checkboard config/info file can be found in the utility folder
+For more information refer to the imu_util and Kalibr's wiki pages.

 ##########